 Marvel at The Iconic Strawbale House

-Plus, guests can also get a peak inside the epic, greenery-topped strawbale house, the signature landmark of the property designed by Michael Judd of Ecologia Design, the edible landscaper and permaculturist who hosts the event and lives on site.
+Plus, visitors can also take a peek inside the epic, greenery-topped strawbale house, the signature landmark of the property designed by Michael Judd of Ecologia Design, the edible landscaper and permaculturist who hosts the event and lives on site.

 It’s a beautifully designed space made of strawbales and reclaimed wood, much of which had already fallen or was felled on site when the home was built.
 (That’s a picture of the inside, below.)